alexmfritz/alexmfritz/README.md

 # Hey, I'm Alex Fritz 👋

 Passionate about writing code and leveraging technology to tackle food scarcity, the housing crisis, and prison reform.
-I'm a [Turing School of Software & Design](https://turing.edu/) alum (Front-End Engineering, 2022) currently studying at Edmonds College to expand into a new tech stack.
-Along the way, I'm rebuilding projects from my Turing curriculum in Java — like [flashcards-java](https://github.com/alexmfritz/flashcards-java) — to bridge the gap between what I know and what I'm learning.
+I'm attended the [Turing School of Software & Design](https://turing.edu/) Front-End Engineering bootcamp in 2021 and I am currently studying at Edmonds College to expand into a new tech stack.
+Along the way, I've begun rebuilding projects from my Turing curriculum in Java — like [flashcards-java](https://github.com/alexmfritz/flashcards-java) — to bridge the gap between what I know and what I'm learning.

 I also build educational tools for incarcerated students who don't have internet access, like [jsFun-v2](https://github.com/alexmfritz/jsFun-v2) — an interactive JavaScript exercise platform designed to run entirely offline.

 ---